Disposable soma theory of aging: Animal models

 The disposable soma theory has been consistent with the majority of animal models.
 It was found in numerous animal studies that castration or genetic deformities of reproduction organs was correlated with increased lifespan.
 Moreover, in red squirrels, it was found that females with an early primiparity achieved the highest immediate and lifetime reproductive success.
 However, it was also found that these same individuals had a decreased median and maximum lifespan.
 Specifically squirrels who mated earlier had a 22.4% rate of mortality until two years of age compared to a 16.5% rate of mortality in late breeders.
 In addition, these squirrels had an average maximum lifespan of 1035 days compared to an average maximum lifespan of 1245 days for squirrels that bred later.

 In another study, researchers selectively bred fruit flies over three years to develop two different strains, an early-reproducing strain and a late-reproducing strain.
 The late-reproducing line had a significantly longer lifespan than the early-reproducing line.
 Even more telling was that when the researchers introduced a mutation in the ovarian-associated gene ovoD1, resulting in defective oogenesis, the differences in lifespan between the two lines disappeared.
 The researchers in this case concluded that "aging has evolved primarily because of the damaging effects of reproduction earlier in life".

 Prominent aging researcher Steven Austad also performed a large-scale ecological study on the coast of Georgia in 1993.
 Austad isolated two opossum populations, one from the predator-infested mainland and one from the predator-absent nearby island of Sapelo.
 According to the disposable soma theory, a genetically isolated population subject to low environmentally-induced mortality would evolve delayed reproduction and aging.
 This is because without the pressure of predation, it would be evolutionarily advantageous to allocate more resources to somatic maintenance than reproduction, as early offspring mortality would be low.
 As predicted, even after controlling for predation, the isolated population had a longer lifespan, delayed primiparity, and reduced aging biomarkers such as tail collagen cross-linking.

 Human models

 In general, only a few studies exist in human models.
 It was found that castrated men live longer than their fertile counterparts.
 Further studies found that in British women, primiparity was earliest in women who died early and latest in women who died at the oldest ages.
 Furthermore, increased number of children birthed was associated with a decreased lifespan.
-A final study found that female centenarians were more likely to have children in later life compared average, especially past the age of 40.
+A final study found that female centenarians were more likely to have children in later life compared to the average, especially past the age of 40.
 The researchers discovered that 19.2% of female centenarians had their first child after the age of 40, compared to 5.5% of the rest of the female population.